Entropy Production for Discrete-Time Markov Processes: Entropy Production

 \subsubsection{Marginal Entropy Production}

-Marginal entropy production can be defined using the marginal distribution of X obtained by summing the joint distributions of X and Y for the constituent part X of a composite system XY.
-(By exchanging the random variables X and Y, the marginal entropy production of Y can also be defined in the same way.
+Marginal entropy production can be defined using the marginal distribution of X obtained by summing the joint distributions of a composite system XY for X (By exchanging the random variables X and Y, the marginal entropy production of Y can also be defined in the same way).